shayantaherian/Object-detection/README.md

 Note that YOLO weights can be downloaded from [yolov3.weights](https://pjreddie.com/darknet/yolo/)

 ### Object detection using opencv
 OpenCV `dnn ` module supports different pre-trained deep learning models and recently YOLO/Darknet has been added to opencv dnn module.
+To run the detector, first clone to the repository